First voyage of Kerguelen: Voyage

 Gros Ventre launched a boat, under Mengaud, to claim the territory for France.
-Mengaud managed to land, and then deployed a white flag and buried bottled containing texts of the claims.
+Mengaud succeeded in landing, and then deployed a white flag and buried bottles containing texts of the claims.
 Mengaud stayed about 15 minutes on the island, and noted that the birds there did not seem to fear humans, indicating that the land was not inhabited.
 He then returned to Gros Ventre.

 Gros Ventre picked up Mengaud's and Rosily's parties.
 She abandoned Rosily's cutter, which was too large to bring aboard.

-Fortune sailed away to avoid the worse of the storm, and on 16 she found herself separated from Gros Ventre.
+Fortune sailed away to avoid the worst of the storm, and on the 16th she found herself separated from Gros Ventre.
 The two ships searched for each other for two days, before giving up.
-Fortune returned to Isle de France under Kerguelen, Gros Ventre sailed under Saint Aloüarn to the 40th Southern parallel, where she arrived on 4 March, and on 17, she reached Cape Leeuwin.
-She continued on an independent exploration of the Northern coast of Australia before returning to Isle de France.
+Fortune returned to Isle de France under Kerguelen, Gros Ventre sailed under Saint Aloüarn to the 40th South parallel, where she arrived on 4 March, and on the 17th she reached Cape Leeuwin.
+She continued on an independent exploration of the northern coast of Australia before returning to Isle de France.

 Aftermath

 On 16 July, Kerguelen arrived at Brest.
-He then went to Versailles, arriving on 23.
-On 25 July, the Navy Minister introduced him to Louis XV.
+He then went to Versailles, arriving on the 23rd.
+On 25 July, the Navy Minister introduced him to Louis XVI.
 Kerguelen reported his finding, and Louis XVI promoted him to Captain on the spot.

 Kerguelen equated his finding with the land discovered by Gonneville, and made enthusiastic descriptions of his discovery.
 British newspapers further inflated these exaggerations, and stated as fact that the newly discovered lands were inhabited by an advanced, enlightened and friendly people.
-Kerguelen made no efforts to dispel this misconceptions.
+Kerguelen made no efforts to dispel this misconception.
 Instead, he requested five fluyts to mount a second expedition and confirm his findings.

-The fad around Kerguelen led to the cancellation of Bougainville's plans for an expedition to the North pole, and to organising the Second voyage of Kerguelen.
+The fad around Kerguelen led to the cancellation of Bougainville's plans for an expedition to the North Pole, and to organising the Second voyage of Kerguelen.